rolando-santamaria-dhse/llm-sop-engine-poc/README.md

 # SOP Engine - LLM Proof of Concept

-A proof of concept demonstrating Claude Sonnet 4.5's ability to execute Standard Operating Procedures (SOPs) using simple agents with tool calling, without complex orchestration frameworks like LangGraph.
+A proof of concept demonstrating Claude's ability to execute Standard Operating Procedures (SOPs) using simple agents with tool calling, without complex orchestration frameworks like LangGraph.

+> **Note**: This project has been tested with both **Claude Sonnet 4.5** and **Claude Haiku 4.5**, demonstrating that the LLM-driven architecture works effectively across different model tiers.

 ## Overview